 Sadly, it is not just Colin Macnee who has died, but also the wonderfully unique and moving way he reached out to people as both an individual and an artist.
 Colin Macnee produced fearless paintings and drawings.
 And he lived life fearlessly and with amazing conviction.
 For this and for the rarity of his talent he will be long remembered and sorely missed.

 Essay written by Peter Gard for Colin Macnee 1959-1989: A Retrospective exhibition publication, organized by the Memorial University Art Gallery, 1989

-Macnee's artwork can be found in private and public collections including those of the Art Gallery of Newfoundland and Labrador's Permanent Collection and the Government of Newfoundland and Labrador.
+Macnee's artwork can be found in private and public collections including those of The Rooms Provincial Art Gallery's Permanent Collection, the Newfoundland and Labrador Arts Council, and the Government of Newfoundland and Labrador.